 - Reset the dimmer by tapping 4 short times in a row on the reset / link button on the back (don't hold it too long, simply 4 taps).
 The red LED blinks for 4 times.
 Afterward, the LED is turned off for 10 seconds and comes back with a pulsating light.
 The dimmer stays in this stage for only a short time.
 So hurry up and go on with step 5!
 If you are too slow and the red light isn't pulsating anymore, repeat this step 4.

-- Put the dimmer directly on the bridge and active Touchlink in the all 4 hue app (Menu --> Activate touchlink of hue bridge --> Ok).
+- Put the dimmer directly on the bridge and active Touchlink in the all 4 hue app (on iOS App: Menu (dots in the top right corner) --> Activate touchlink of hue bridge --> Ok).
 At the same time, press and hold the reset / link button of the I/O Dimmer.
 The red LED will turn off and after some seconds on for a short time and off again.
 Release the pressure on the button.
 This step is pretty important because it brings the dimmer into your Hue system.

 - That's it!
 Put the back of the I/O Dimmer back on it and check if you can control the light with the switch and with your Hue app.
 If it doesn't work, check the troubleshooting section of this section.